-5.1.2 Path Inference from Uncertain Trajectories Different from the aforementioned models aiming at the retrieval of existing trajectories by different queries, a new series of techniques infers (or say 'constructs') the most likely k-route(s) that a moving object could travel (i.e. the missing sub-trajectory) between a few sample points based on a bunch of uncertain trajectories.
+5.1.2.
+Path Inference from Uncertain Trajectories.
+Different from the aforementioned models aiming at the retrieval of existing trajectories by different queries, a new series of techniques infers (or say "constructs") the most likely k route(s) that a moving object could travel (i.e., the missing subtrajectory) between a few sample points based on a bunch of uncertain trajectories.
 The major insight is that trajectories sharing (or partially sharing) the same/similar routes can often supplement each other to make themselves more complete.
-In other words, it's possible to interpolate an uncertain trajectory by cross-referring other trajectories on (or partially on) the same/similar route, i.e. "uncertain + uncertain \rightarrow certain".
-For example, given the uncertain trajectories of many taxicabs (marked by different colored points in Figure 13 A)), we could infer that the blue path is the most likely route traversing (p_1, p_2, p_3) .
-Likewise, based on check-in data of many users, as depicted in Fig 13 B), we could find the blue curve the most possible travel path between the three blue check-ins.
+In other words, it is possible to interpolate an uncertain trajectory by cross-referring other trajectories on (or partially on) the same/similar route, that is, "uncertain + uncertain \rightarrow certain."
+For example, given the uncertain trajectories of many taxicabs (marked by different colored points in Figure 13(a)), we could infer that the blue path is the most likely route traversing (p_1, p_2, p_3) .
+Likewise, based on the check-in data of many users, as depicted in Figure 13(b), we could find the blue curve the most possible travel path between the three blue check-ins.
 Similarly, given the uncertain GPS traces of many birds, we can identify the path that birds fly over a few locations.
 Reducing the uncertainty of trajectories can support scientific studies and enable many applications, such as travel recommendation and traffic management.
-There are two categories of methods to complement an uncertain trajectory:
+There are two categories of methods to complement an uncertain trajectory.

-One is designed for the trajectories generated in a road network setting [134].
+One is designed for the trajectories generated in a road network setting [Zheng et al. 2012a].
 What set this category of methods apart from map-matching algorithms lies in two aspects.
 First, the methods for reducing the uncertainty of trajectories leverage the data from many other trajectories, while map-matching algorithms only use the geometric information from a single trajectory and the topological information of road networks.
-Second, the sampling rate of trajectories handled by the uncertainty methods can be very low, e.g. more than 10 minutes.
-This seems nearly impossible for a map matching algorithm.
+Second, the sampling rate of trajectories handled by the uncertainty methods can be very low, for example, more than 10 minutes.
+This seems nearly impossible for a map-matching algorithm.